Telehandler Training

 Facilities Required

-Firstly, and most importantly, to carry out your forklift training, we will need the use of your rough terrain telehandler truck.
-Also, an area where we will not be disturbed, with ample space to carry out basic manoeuvres and testing.
-Pallets and realistic loads appropriate to your business are useful - the instructor will bring a selection of traffic cones.
-For the theory lessons, we need sufficient space for the instructor and the trainees to work.
-A small office with a table, chairs and power will suffice.
+Firstly, and most importantly, we will need access to your telehandler to conduct your training.
+Additionally, we require an undisturbed area with ample space for basic manoeuvres and testing.
+Pallets and realistic loads appropriate to your business are useful; the instructor will provide traffic cones.
+For the theory lessons, sufficient space is needed for the instructor and trainees to work.
+A small office with a table, chairs, and power will suffice.

-All forklift operators are required to wear safety boots and any other personal protective equipment as per the company's internal risk assessments.
-We supply hi-visibility vests.
+All truck operators must wear safety boots and other personal protective equipment per the company's internal risk assessments.
+We supply high-visibility vests.

-On completion of this telehandler training, drivers are fully licensed to operate this category of truck.
+After completing this telehandler training, drivers are fully licensed to operate in this category.
 The qualification is nationally recognised and accepted throughout the industry.

 Additionally, operators are entered or edited onto ITSSAR’s TOPS (Trained Operator Passport Scheme) database for future reference.

 Our service doesn't end with your training.
-At South Coast Forklift Training, we pride ourselves on our aftercare.
-It is what sets us apart from the competition and one of the many reasons our clients return to us.
-If you need us we are always here to answer any questions and offer advice.
+At South Coast Forklift Training, we pride ourselves on our exceptional aftercare.
+This sets us apart from the competition and is one of the many reasons our clients return to us.
+We're always here to answer any questions and offer advice.

 APPROVED FORKLIFT LICENCES AND CERTIFICATES